MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-free-form-report-report-builder.md

 ## <a name="Save"></a>6.
 Save the report
 You can save reports to a report server, SharePoint library, or your computer.

 In this tutorial, save the report to a report server.
-If you do not have access to a report server, save the report to your computer.
+If you don't have access to a report server, save the report to your computer.

 ### Save the report on a report server